13 Nights Itinerary Covering: Delhi - Kanha National Park - Bhandavgarh National Park - Khajuraho – Gwalior - Agra - Delhi

 Note: This is just a suggested itinerary indicative of what could be possible.
 We tailor holidays for your specific needs.
 Contact us if you want modifications so that we could tailor a holiday to suit your need for an unforgettable India tour.

-On reaching New Delhi Airport/ Railway Station meet our tour representative who further transfers you to your luxurious hotel.
-Check-in at your room and relax.
+On reaching New Delhi Airport/ Railway Station meet our tour representative who further transfers you to your check-in at hotel.
 Second day of this trip is scheduled for visiting best of Delhi's attractions, which includes Qutub Minar, Red Fort, Jama Masjid, Chandni Chowk, Raj Ghat, Laxminarayan Temple and others.

 Offer prayers in India's largest and perhaps the most magnificent mosque, Jama Masjid.
 It was built between 1644 and 1658 by Mughal Emperor Shah Jahan.
 More than 25000 people can be accommodated in its courtyard at once.
 During Islamic festivals like Eid, the charm of this mosque reaches a new height.
 Minarets, domes and arches are few notable features of this mosque, which is primarily built of red-sandstone and white-marble.
 The architectural plan of Jama Masjid is somewhat similar to Badshahi Masjid of Lahore (Pakistan), built by Shah Jahan's son, Aurangzeb.